Estimated reading time: 5 minutes

 - making sure you plan for emergencies such as natural disasters

-- thinking about fire safety in your business and having adequate smoke alarms, sprinklers or extinguishers and an evacuation plan
+- thinking about fire safety in your business and having adequate smoke alarms, sprinklers or extinguishers and emergency response plans

 - ensuring workplace health and safety for people who are going to be on your business premises.